SchemataCode/Schemata/README.md

 The second block defines the `<book>` element.
 This element must have an attribute `id`.
 It must also have `<title>` and `<isbn>` subelements.
 It can also have a `<subtitle>` subelement, but as you can see, this is optional.
 The square brackets indicate that these subelements must appear in the order shown.

 The third block defines the `id` attribute.

+## Credits

+Made by B. T. Milnes for Nagwa Limited